 The business owner may take a tax deduction for their contributions as well as their employees’ contributions to the plan.
 Deductions are also allowed for plan expenses paid by the business owner.

-A tax credit of up to $1,000 is available for low-to-moderate income taxpayers who contribute to a 401k.
-Business owners may also be able to claim a tax credit for plan start-up costs within the first three years of the plan.
+A tax credit of up to $1,000 is available for low-to-moderate income taxpayers who contribute to a 401(k).
+Business owners may also be able to claim a tax credit for plan start-up costs up to $5000 within the first three years of the plan.
 Business owners who sponsor a plan with auto-enrollment may receive an additional $500 tax credit.

-A 401k has flexible plan features that allow business owners to tailor a plan to their specific business objectives (e.g., offering a retirement savings vehicle for minimal cost, rewarding long-term employees, maximizing the tax benefits for plan contributions).
+A 401(k) has flexible plan features that allow business owners to tailor a plan to their specific business objectives, such as offering a retirement savings vehicle for minimal cost while rewarding long-term employees and maximizing the tax benefits for plan contributions.

 They only need to make this election once, and it remains in effect until they change it.
 Plans that are designed with automatic enrollment will automatically enroll all eligible employees into the plan at a set savings rate unless the employee elects to change or stop the contributions.
 Some plans also contain a feature that will automatically increase employees’ saving rates on a periodic basis unless an employee opts out of the feature.

-A 401k plan has higher contribution limits than an IRA, enabling employees and business owners to build a significant retirement nest egg faster.
-Employees and business owners may select a percentage of their salary to be contributed to the 401k.
+A 401(k) plan has higher contribution limits than an IRA, enabling employees and business owners to build a significant retirement nest egg faster.
+Employees and business owners may select a percentage of their salary to be contributed to the 401(k).
 Many financial professionals suggest that individuals save 10% or more of their income during their working years to fund their retirement.
-Employees and business owners may have up to $18,500 deducted from their salary and contributed to a 401k for 2018.
+Employees and business owners may contribute up to $23,000 in 2024.

 Business owners typically make contributions to supplement employees’ savings.

 401(k) plans provide affordable access to investment options as compared to an individual investment account.